 Allowing misinformed assumptions to drive decisions

-One of the tenants of user-centered design is making data-driven decisions.
+One of the tenets of user-centered design is making data-driven decisions.
 When the basic approach requires data, assumptions don’t tend to hold up for long.
 They are either validated or debunked.
 We use any data we can collect to make decisions, including analytics, interviews, audience survey data, and usability study findings.
 After collecting data from different sources, we compare and combine them to identify patterns, which greatly increases our confidence in the insights we gain and the decisions we make as a result.

 Not all organizations have a process for making data-based decisions.
 They usually have a lot of complex data, but very little of it is about their customers, and they are unsure where to focus.
 Individuals within the organization may struggle to allow data to drive decisions and detach from the solution.